Plenarto/iaeste-ul/README.md

 # iaeste-ul
 IAESTE Uniwersytet Łódzki

-Website prepared for IAESTE local comitee.
+Page prepared for local student's organization - IAESTE.

+This simple website was build without the usage of any framework and does not contain much JS.
+Page is fully responsive.